-Meet the 24-year-old designer who made $1 million on Depop
+Meet the 24-year-old designer who made $1 million selling used clothes

 The platform also gives aspiring designers an opportunity to express themselves through fashion, without having to resort to the traditional channels.
 Typically, to break into fashion, you have to go design school, work for another fashion house, or network with the right people (or, more likely, some combination of all three).

 That’s not McFadden’s story.
-She grew up in Canada, splitting her time between Ottowa and Toronto.
+She grew up in Canada, splitting her time between Manitoba and Toronto.
 She has always been interested in fashion, but didn’t think she could ever break into the industry because didn’t think she was well-connected enough.
 In college, she stumbled across Depop and began selling vintage items she found at thrift stores and styled to make them look cool.
 She dropped out of college in 2016 to work full-time on building her brand on Depop.

 To date, McFadden has sold 40,231 items that are a mix between vintage item’s she has painstakingly sourced from thrift stores and deadstock suppliers, as well as items she designed and manufactured herself.
 Part of her success has come from building an audience on social media: She posts regular content for her 600,000 Instagram followers and 100,000 YouTube fans.
 As she has grown, she has hired four employees who help her with every part of the business: traveling the country to source used clothes, designing and manufacturing garments and jewelry, and curating entire outfits for customers based on their personal taste and body shape.